jcstein/dummy_rollup/README.md

 The search limit parameter controls how many blocks back the database will search to discover existing data:

 - When specified, the database will search up to this many blocks back from the current height to find existing data
+- If not specified, it defaults to 100 blocks
 - If it finds an existing database, it will use that database's starting block for all operations
 - If no existing database is found, it creates a new one at the current height
 - This parameter is only used during database initialization and not for subsequent operations